-Students are offered a broad and balanced curriculum, which allows them to experience a wide range of fiction and non-fiction, including whole books, short stories, poems and plays which cover a wide range of genres, historical genres, forms and authors.
-The English and literacy departments collaborate closely with one another to ensure that students are developing the skills of speaking and listening, reading and writing skills through activities, highly adapted and differentiated to meet the needs of all our learners.
+Whilst the focus of literacy is the development of functional skills, students are also taught a range of topics, following the study of units in the English National Curriculum.
+Good collaboration between the literacy and English departments, ensure that students are offered a broad and balanced curriculum, which allows them to experience a wide range of fiction and non-fiction, including whole books, short stories, poems and plays which cover a wide range of genres, historical genres, forms and authors.

+These topics can inform the planning to enhance the functional skills.